 Capital Loss – A decrease in the value of a capital asset, calculated by the difference in price at which an investment was purchased and the price at which it was sold.
 Opposite of capital gain.

 CFP® Certification – The CFP®, CERTIFIED FINANCIAL PLANNER™ and certification marks are financial planning credentials awarded by Certified Financial Planner Board of Standards Inc. (CFP Board) to individuals who meet education, examination, experience and ethics requirements.
-A CERTIFIED FINANCIAL PLANNER™ must pass a series of exams and enroll in ongoing education classes.
+A CERTIFIED FINANCIAL PLANNER™ must pass a series of exams and enroll in ongoing education classes and have a legal fiduciary duty to act in your best interest.
 Knowledge of estate planning, tax preparation, insurance, and investing is required.

 Dealer – An individual or firm in the securities business who buys a security for its own account (at its bid price) or sell from its own account (at its ask price).
 Dealers earn their profits from mark-up and mark-down, never from commission.
 The same individual or firm may function, at different times, either as broker or dealer.